wysher/strapi/docs/3.0.0-beta.x/tutorials/deliveroo-nuxt-tutorial.md

  - Select your repository.
  - Add the build command: `npm run generate`.
  - Add the publish directory: `dist`.
- - Add the API URL as environment variable: `API_URL` with the value of the Heroku project url.
+ - Add the Strapi API URL as environment variable: `API_URL` with the value of the Heroku project url.

 ![Netlify setup](https://blog.strapi.io/content/images/2018/07/Screen-Shot-2018-07-01-at-19.48.24.png)